Tharun4153/Amazon_Cognito_using-CloudFormation/Readme.md

 Please note that this README provides a general overview of the project setup.
 Detailed step-by-step instructions and configurations may vary based on your specific use case and AWS setup.

-## Credits

-This project is based on AWS Cognito for user authentication.
-The HTML templates are adapted from [source] and customized for this project.